annalisa144/reverdecer/_posts/2018-07-28-time-is-not-on-our-side.md

 At 5:45 we left the tire shop with two good tires and two terrible tires and headed for Costco to finish our grocery shopping
 * dropped off Max's prescription and got great news (really cheap and he can take for up to 6 weeks in a stretch to help with upset stomach) and bad news (they only have tablets, not liquid, and only in a stronger dose than he needs so we have to cut them in half)
 * found a blender!
-This is my new toy, because I've been longing to make pesto from our many wild and domesticated greens, along with nut butters/nut flours, mole, etc. We left our food processor in the US since [it can't run from our solar panels](https://reverdecer.annalisagross.com/2018/07/20/electricity/) but this blender should work.
+This is my new toy, because I've been longing to make pesto from our many wild and domesticated greens, along with nut butters/nut flours, mole, [etc.](https://reverdecer.annalisagross.com/2018/08/09/how-to-make-squash-pancakes/) We left our food processor in the US since [it can't run from our solar panels](https://reverdecer.annalisagross.com/2018/07/20/electricity/) but this blender should work.
 * got all the free samples that looked appealing, and dutifully bought two items that we hadn't intended to because they tasted so good, all the while practicing Spanish:-)
 * hoping to get all the groceries we'd need so we wouldn't have to venture beyond the neighborhood for days to come, we happily accepted the helper's help to get our cart to the truck, unload, and take the cart away (sometime I'll write a blog post about the ways Mexico is more civilized than the US)

 Left Costco at 7pm
-* which meant we'd either have to rush straight to my uncle's work (still need to exchange goods and services) while our berries and fish thaw and the dogs pee/puke in the van OR we'd go home, unload, let the dogs out of the van, and miss seeing my uncle
+* which meant we'd either have to rush straight to my uncle's work (still need to exchange goods and services) while our berries and fish thaw in the truck and the dogs pee/puke in the van OR we'd go home, unload, let the dogs out of the van, and miss seeing my uncle
 * compromised, which means we went home and while I unloaded and fed the dogs, Phillip biked to UNAM to meet Stan and exchange things
 * I harvested red kale, dionasaur kale, mizuna lettuce, spinach, cilantro, purslane, soursop, radish tops and bottoms, lamb's quarter, amaranth and green onion for salad
 * I cut up the big piece of Costco salmon into serving-size chunks to freeze, and drowned one piece in crushed red pepper for our salads